 - 1 cup chopped celery (4 stalks, about 185g)

 - 2 cloves garlic, minced

 - 8 cups unsalted chicken stock

 - Salt and pepper, to taste

-- Add the additional olive oil, and sauté the vegetables until soft.
+- Add the chopped onion, carrots, celery and garlic to the warm oil.
+Saute until softened, about 5-8 minutes.
 Season with salt and pepper.

-- Add the chicken back to the pan, then pour in the chicken stock.
+- Add the shredded chicken to the pot and toss with the veggies.

 Nutrition facts are an estimate and not guaranteed to be accurate.